lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

      cilogon:
        test: true

-When writing a ``values-<environment>.yaml`` chart, you should coalesce all settings so that each level of the hierarchy appears only once.
+When writing a :file:`values-{environment}.yaml` chart, you should coalesce all settings so that each level of the hierarchy appears only once.
 For example, there should be one top-level ``config:`` key and all parameters that start with ``config.`` should go under that key.

+You should also read the `Gafaelfawr application documentation <https://phalanx.lsst.io/applications/gafaelfawr/index.html>`__.
+In particular, when bootstrapping a new Phalanx environment, see the `Gafaelfawr bootstrapping instructions <https://phalanx.lsst.io/applications/gafaelfawr/bootstrap.html>`__.

 .. _basic-settings: